aws-samples/aws-lex-web-ui/README.md

 ## Building and Deploying your own LexWebUi

 If you want to modify or change LexWebUi functionality follow this release process once you are satisfied and have tested your code modifications.
+You'll need to create an S3 bucket to hold the bootstrap artifacts.
+Replace "yourbootstrapbucketname" with the name of your bucket to complete the upload.

 ```
+npm install
+cd lex-web-ui
+npm install
-cd build
+cd ../build
 ./release.sh
 export BUCKET="yourbootstrapbucketname"
 ./upload-bootstrap.sh